A Tradition of Stable and Trusted Service

 Feeding Hope Since 1970

-Today, Nourishing Hope employs more than 40 staff, has 5,000 volunteers, and serves residents living throughout Chicago.
-In addition to home deliveries, Online Market orders, and dozens of community pop-up partnerships, we also provide critical social services including mental health counseling, job search support and crisis intervention.
+Today, Nourishing Hope employs more than 50 staff, has over 6,000 volunteers, and serves residents living throughout Chicago.
+In addition to home deliveries, Online Market orders, and dozens of community partnerships, we also provide critical social services including mental health counseling, job search support and housing assistance.

-The can-do attitude that embodied the early efforts of Nourishing Hope is still strong today.
-As the hunger need in our city continued to grow and evolve, Nourishing Hope adapted to meet that need.
-We are continually evaluating our programming with the ultimate goal of empowering our neighbors to gain the stability and independence needed to thrive.
+The communal work that embodied the early efforts of Lakeview Pantry is still strong today.
+As the hunger need in our city continued to grow and evolve, Nourishing Hope has adapted to meet that need.
+We are continually evaluating our programming with the ultimate goal of helping our neighbors overcome hunger, improve mental wellness, and build for the future.

 Help us continue our critical work in the community by donating today!

 Lakeview Pantry is incorporated as “The People’s Pantry of Lakeview”